cantinilab/HuMMuS/README.md

 To reproduce HuMMuS results presented in the manuscript, preprocessed data [are accessible here](https://figshare.com/projects/Molecular_mechanisms_reconstruction_from_single-cell_multi-omics_data_with_HuMMuS/168899)
 <br> For quick tests, the Chen dataset preprocessed is accessible directly through the package as a Seurat object: `load(chen_dataset)`, along with a subset version `load(chen_dataset_subset)`.

-## Known Issues and recommendations to all Users
+## recommendations for users, issues and bugfixes
-- For the RNA modality, we recommend using the HUGO gene names or the common gene names (such as the ones outputted by CellRanger).
-This is especially useful when using other tools, such as `Omnipath`, to compute the TF network, for example.
+- We recommend using common gene symbols for defining gene names (e.g. human: MYC, NFKB2, mouse: Myc, Nfkb2).
+This is especially useful when using some Hummus functions that query external tools, like `compute_tf_network`[https://cantinilab.github.io/HuMMuS/reference/compute_tf_network.html], that can query [`Omnipath`](https://omnipathdb.org/).
-- Currently, HuMMus supports only the double `-` separator for recognising genomic coordinates, e.g. `chr1-13354210-27462910`.
-We recommend always using this format for genomic coordinates.
+- Currently, HuMMus supports only the double `-` separator for genomic coordinates, e.g. `chr1-13354210-27462910`.
+We strongly recommend always using this format for genomic coordinates to optimise the creation of the Hummus object and the tool run.
-- We recommend installing the `hummuspy` Python package in a clean conda or virtual environment.
+- We recommend installing the `hummuspy` Python library in a clean conda or virtual environment.
 - We use the [`dask`](https://www.dask.org/) library for parallelisation of some tasks in the Python side of HuMMus.
-In case you encounter some issues with parallelisation try the following:
+In case you encounter some issues with parallelization, try the following:
     - If you are running HuMMus through an HPC schedule manager(like SLURM), try assigning a specific amount of RAM to each core (for example, 10GB per core) rather than a global pool of memory, while reducing the total number of cores
-    - try reducing the size of the networks, i.e. by filtering all edges under a certain score or by retaining only the top edges.
+    - Try reducing the size of the networks, i.e. by  retaining only the top % of edges in the GRN or the peak-peak network.
+    - We are currently testing [this branch](https://github.com/cantinilab/HuMMuS/tree/dask_update#) for solving memory issues with Hummus.
+You can try installing this branch on a clean environment and run HuMMus using that version.

 ## Cite us
 Trimbour R., Deutschmann I. M., Cantini L. Molecular mechanisms reconstruction from single-cell multi-omics data with HuMMuS.
 Bioinformatics (2024), btae143. doi: https://doi.org/10.1093/bioinformatics/btae143